mslitao/Leetcode/ML/InterviewQuestions.md

 Regularisation is a process of introducing additional information in order to prevent overfitting.
 The focus for this article is L1 and L2 regularisation.

+Regularization helps to solve over fitting problem in machine learning.
+Simple model will be a very poor generalization of data.At the same time, complex model may not perform well in test data due to over fitting.
+We need to choose the right model in between simple and complex model.

+Regularization helps to choose preferred model complexity, so that model is better at predicting.
+Regularization is nothing but adding a **penalty term** to the objective function and **control the model complexity** using that penalty term.
+It can be used for many machine learning algorithms.
+I have attempted to explain the regularization using the ridge and lasso regression.

 ## Q7 - L1 and L2 error